mrgnhnt96/revali/doc-site/docs/constructs/revali_server/access-control/allow-origins.md

 If a client sends a request with headers that are not allowed, the server will respond with a `403 Forbidden` status code with limited information.

 :::tip
-Learn how to configure the default response for [failed CORs requests](../../../revali/app-configuration/default-responses#failed-cors)
+Learn how to configure the default response for [failed CORs requests][failed-cors-requests]
 :::

 ### Success CORs Requests

 If a client sends a request with allowed headers, the server will respond with a `200 OK` status code, along with the allowed headers.

+[scoping]: ../lifecycle-components/0-overview.md#scoping
+[failed-cors-requests]: ../../../revali/app-configuration/default-responses.md#failed-cors